What happens when a charge fails on a recurring donation plan in Fundraise Up?

 • Never

-When a recurring plan is in "retrying" status, it will attempt to process the next installment.
-If an installment fails, it will not be charged again in the future.
-This means that only the next scheduled payment will be charged, and the missed payment will be skipped.
-The donor will not be charged for the missed payment at a later date.
+When a recurring plan is in the "retrying" status, Fundraise Up will attempt to process the next scheduled installment only.
+If an installment fails, it will be skipped, and the supporter will not be charged for that missed payment at a future date.

 Still need help?